Isometric Incompatibility in Growing Elastic Sheets

-Interestingly, we find that when a cut is introduced along the $v$-direction, the elastic surface overturns and adopts a multilayered configuration, thereby releasing its residual stresses and restoring the surface-of-revolution solution (Fig.~\ref{fig:PatternFormation}(d)).
+Interestingly, we find that when a cut is introduced along the $v$ direction, the elastic surface overturns and adopts a multilayered configuration, thereby releasing its residual stresses and restoring the surface-of-revolution solution [Fig.~\ref{fig:Fig2}(d)].
 This observation suggests that the geometric effect of the prescribed growth profile is equivalent to inserting an additional azimuthal sector, much like in the classical Volterra construction.
 In turn, this points to a possible topological character of the resulting frustrated state.

 In the experimental study we increase $A$, with a fixed value of $v_0$, via a Volterra-type construction (see SM~\cite{SM2025}).
-We start from casting a spherical shell which corresponds to $A=1$ (Fig.~\ref{fig:PatternFormation}(b),\textit{I}), then cut it along a meridian and insert an additional wedge with matching geometry to increase $A$.
-In Fig.~\ref{fig:PatternFormation}(b),\textit{II} we show a case with $v_0<v_h$, while in \textit{III-IV} we observe the frustrated states beyond the horizon with $v_h<v_0$.
+We start from casting a spherical shell that corresponds to $A=1$ [Fig.~\ref{fig:Fig2}(b),\textit{I}], then cut it along a meridian and insert an additional wedge with matching geometry to increase $A$.
+In Fig.~\ref{fig:Fig2}(b),\textit{II} we show a case with $v_0<v_h$, while in \textit{III} and \textit{IV} we observe the frustrated states beyond the horizon with $v_h<v_0$.

-In both simulations and experiments, we analyze the equilibrium configurations preserving or breaking the $u$-symmetry, and identify the transition between isometric embeddings ($a=\abar$) and frustrated ones.
-This yields the phase diagram in Fig.~\ref{fig:PatternFormation}(c), parameterized by the dimensionless equator perimeter $A$ and domain size $\sqrt{K_0} v_0$.
+In both simulations and experiments, we analyze the equilibrium configurations preserving or breaking the $u$ symmetry, and identify the transition between isometric embeddings ($a=\bar{a}$) and frustrated ones.
+This yields the phase diagram in Fig.~\ref{fig:Fig2}(c), parametrized by the dimensionless equator perimeter $A$ and domain size $\sqrt{K_0} v_0$.
 The transition is cleanly separated by the horizon $v_h = \arcsin(A^{-1})/\sqrt{K_0}$.